Lake Erie College of Osteopathic Medicine - LECOM

 Virtual Shadowing Options?
 Will accept EITHER virtual or in-person shadowing

 If the student is not provided an option by the college, we will accept all P/F grades.
+The student would be required to provide documentation from the school regarding P/F policies.
 Otherwise, we cannot accept P/F grades for core science (Biology, Chemistry, and Physics) pre-requisite courses.
-Student would be required to provide documentation from the school regarding P/F policies.
+Exceptions may be made for coursework taken during the COVID-19 pandemic.
 All other courses can be accepted.

-LECOM's Academic Index Score (AIS) is an alternative to the MCAT - In place of the MCAT applicants may use an AIS, a calculation based on the applicant's overall GPA, from undergraduate and graduate school, and SAT/ACT scores from high school.
-Accordingly, LECOM recognizes diversity of backgrounds in applicants, while scores on standardized tests do not solely relate to becoming a great physician.
-Utilizing the AIS contributes to our ability to provide a holistic review of applicants.
+LECOM’s Academic Index Score (AIS) is an alternative to the MCAT.
+The AIS is a formulaic calculation based on the applicant's overall undergraduate or graduate GPA, and SAT/ACT scores from high school.
+Accordingly, LECOM recognizes diversity of backgrounds in applicants.
+While scores on standardized tests do not solely relate to becoming a great physician, utilizing the AIS contributes to our ability to provide a holistic review of applicants.

 Application Information